Massage Therapy For Whiplash

 techniques to address specific needs.

-Muscle Therapy is effective for persistent neck and back pain.
+Therapy is effective for persistent neck and back pain.

 Discuss your personal situation with your therapist, and see how

-massage can make a difference in the effects of whiplash.
+fighting the effects of whiplash.